PedroJesusRomeroOrtega/openiddict-with-angular/README.md

 ### OrchardOpenId

-It's an identity server.
-It's an Orchard Core project with the [OpenId module](https://docs.orchardcore.net/en/dev/docs/reference/modules/OpenId/) configured.
+It's an identity server based on the Orchard Core modular framework and the [OpenId module](https://docs.orchardcore.net/en/dev/docs/reference/modules/OpenId/) already configured.
-It's based on [OpenIddict-core](https://github.com/openiddict/openiddict-core) and as the [author recommends](https://github.com/openiddict/openiddict-core#i-want-something-simple-and-easy-to-configure) is a good way to configure a simple and easy identity server.
+The module uses [OpenIddict-core](https://github.com/openiddict/openiddict-core) and as the [author recommends](https://github.com/openiddict/openiddict-core#i-want-something-simple-and-easy-to-configure) is a good way to configure a simple and easy identity server.

-When you run the project, you can load the identity.recipe.json choosing it in _configuration-Recipes_.
-In this way all the configuration related with _OpenId_ will be configured automatically.
+When you run the project, you can select the __Identity__ recipe, which will load the `identity.recipe.json` containing all the necessary default configuration for an identity server.
+Once the setup is done, the `/admin` url gives you access to all the settings.

 ### OpenIdServer

-It's an other identity server.
-I've used [OpenIddict-core](https://github.com/openiddict/openiddict-core) and the [Velusia sample](https://github.com/openiddict/openiddict-samples/tree/dev/samples/Velusia)
+It's a custom identity server using [OpenIddict-core](https://github.com/openiddict/openiddict-core) and the [Velusia sample](https://github.com/openiddict/openiddict-samples/tree/dev/samples/Velusia)

-Used .Net self-contained UI for Identity.
-In this way the default views are generated automatically.

-For personalization of _login_ and _registry_ I have used the identity scaffold that generates the views in _Areas_ folder.
+It uses the .NET self-contained UI for Identity, with automatically generated views. _login_ and _registry_ are customized using generated views in _Areas_ folder.

 ### AngularOpenId

 It's a simple _Angular_ app to test how to login and logout with a _code flow + PKCE and silent refresh_ approach.
-For the authentication and authorization process I use [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) library by Manfred Steyer.
+For authentication and authorization it uses the [angular-oauth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc) library by Manfred Steyer.

 The project has two guards that only let the _principal-feature_ and _optional-feature_ modules be lazy loaded if the user is authenticated.